gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 ```
 [playground](https://play.golang.org/p/F58BWz2HJEZ)

-This is the declaration format most people first encounter when working with channels, and any channel created in this way will be *bidirectional*, which means that anyone who has access to a channel value can read from it *and* write to it.
+This is the declaration format most people first encounter when working with channels.
+But any channel created in this way will be bidirectional as the default behavior.
+This means that anyone who has access to a channel value can read from it *and* write to it.
 This can cause problems in a concurrent environment, and many a Go programmer has torn hair from their heads trying to debug a `panic: send on a closed channel`.

 The common wisdom is that only the sender should close a channel, and this makes sense.
 Only the sender can know when there's no more data to send, and it's the receiver's responsibility to watch for the close, or ideally, to simply `range` over the channel, exiting the loop naturally when it's done.
 If this order is upset, it's generally a sign something very wrong is going on, hence the panic.
 But if anyone can perform any action on a channel, including calling `close()`, how can you reel this in?